Rithari/OnePlusBot/Documentation.md

 ### Starboard

 Basically a starboard, users can put a post in a special channel by reacting with :star: emote to it.\
-Minimum amount of stars required to put a post in #starboard channel can be set by users with * by issuing command `;setstars integrer` (eg: `;setstars 5`).
+Minimum amount of stars required to put a post in #starboard channel can be set by users with * by issuing command `;setstars integer` (eg: `;setstars 5`).
 Note that higher levels (only configurable in database) are displayed with a different star emote in #starboard channel.

 `;starstats` command is usable by everyone and display statistics of starboard posts.\
 Note that system messages (eg: *Username pinned a message*) are ignored by bot and therefore can't go to #starboard channel.